jackwaghan/srm-exam-seat-finder/README.md

 1. Enter your **SRM Registration Number**.
 2. Pick your **Exam Date** using the modern date picker.
 3. Click **Find Seat**.
-4. View, share, or copy your seat details.
+4. View and share your seat details.

 ---